matheus-pereira/elric/website/versioned_docs/version-27.2/Configuration.md

 Functions    : Unknown% ( 0/0 )
 Lines        : Unknown% ( 0/0 )
 ================================================================================
-Jest: Coverage data for global was not found.
+elric: Coverage data for global was not found.
 ```

 Most likely your glob patterns are not matching any files.
 Refer to the [micromatch](https://github.com/micromatch/micromatch) documentation to ensure your globs are compatible.